 - Log into your Amazon Seller Central account.

 - Navigate to "reports".

 - Click “View the report” from Sales Tax Report.

-- Click “Generate new report” button and a popup will appear.
+- Click “Generate new report” button and a popup should appear.

 - Within the popup, select the time period for which you’d like to export sales data.

-- After report is generated, download the report.
+- After sales tax report is generated, download it.

 If you are enrolled in the Amazon FBA program, you don’t have to worry about managing refunds and tax exempt purchases.
-The responsibility of managing these events falls on the shoulders of Amazon.
+The responsibility of managing these events falls on the shoulders of Amazon ATEP program.
 Purchasers are required to submit their tax exemption documentation for the state to which your items shipped in order to receive a sales tax refund.

 Sales tax holidays are a temporary period during which state sales tax is not collected or paid on qualifying items.
 There are two main types of sales tax holidays.
 The first coincides with the beginning of the school year allowing consumers to purchase educational items such as clothing, computers, and school supplies tax free.
 The second is scheduled prior to the start of the expected hurricane season and allows consumers to purchase hurricane preparedness supplies tax free.